-- 1. Release and unhook by hand the safety cable snap shackle on the outside aft wing by the float and always stand on the float when doing this. - 2.
-Prepare the endless Swing Wing line by the double block on the cockpit coaming.
-Release the backstay line slowly on one side.
-Hold the backstay line tight in your hand when releasing, as you may burn your hands due to the sometimes high tension here. - 3.
-No persons are allowed on the trampolines, the wings or the floats while operating the Swing Wing system.
-Also slack of spinnaker sheets, barber haul lines, and most important the preventer line. - 4.
-REMEMBER only to use the lines coming up from the double block in the cockpit coaming for the Swing Wing system.
-The outer line is for folding out and the inner line is for folding in.
-Check that these lines are not twisted or jammed, before winching.
-Now open the double halyard stopper/jammer in the cockpit hand locker, both handles at the same time (the handles are bolted together as one handle), you will experience a big bump but that's ok. - 5.
-The system is now open and you use the fold in line via the self-tailing which on the cockpit coaming you can also pull the first half in by hand normally use the winch and the winch handle for the rest.
-As the lines is endless, make sure ALWAYS that the foldout line runs easily free to avoid "kinks".
-The float is now ready to be pulled in, and when the float is folded in, the float is now in position.
-Normally on new boats we have made a black marking on the folding line to inform approx. when the operation is completed.
-You must now lock the double jammer again to secure the Swing Wing lines and float in position.
-Then you can adjust the backstay by setting it hand tight after having folded BOTH sides. - 6.
-Then fold the other side the same way.
+- 1. Release and unhook by hand the safety cable snap shackle on the outside aft/rear wing by the float always stand on the float while doing this. - 2.
+Prepare the endless Swing Wing line by the double block on the cockpit coaming (the outer line is for folding out and the inner line is for folding in) check that these lines are not twisted or jammed. - 3.
+Release the backstay line slowly only one side (hold the backstay line tight in your hand when releasing, as you may burn your hands due to the at sometimes high tension). - 4.
+Slack other lines like preventer line, spinnaker sheets, etc. - 5.
+Open the double jammer in the cockpit hand locker on one side first, both handles at the same time (release the tension on the jammer before opening, by pulling the fold out line slightly) the Swing Wing system is now open. - 6.
+Pull the fold in line it by hand if possible and use the winch on the cockpit coaming with a winch handle for the rest. - 7.
+Fold the float in, while making sure that the fold out line runs easily through without being twisted or jammed, as the Swing Wing line is endless on newer boats we have made a black marking on the folding line to inform approx. when the operation is completed. - 8.
+Lock the double jammer again to secure the Swing Wing lines and float in position.